istio/community/steering/CHARTER.md

         the seat for the term.
-    1. Because the goal of Community Seats is to increase the perspectives on the Steering Committee, employees of a Company that holds Contribution Seats are ineligible to be elected to hold a Community Seat.
+    1. Because the goal of Community Seats is to increase the perspectives on the Steering Committee, employees of a Company that holds Contribution Seats are ineligible to hold a Community Seat.
+        1. If a Community Seat thus becomes vacant due to the holding company earning a Contribution Seat, a special election will be held in the weeks following these events, in the same manner as described above for the regular Community Seat elections.
 1. A simple majority of Seats shall be sufficient to call a vote of the Steering Committee, one nominating, and the rest agreeing, over email.
 Voting shall be done electronically, in a manner agreed on by the Steering Committee.